 In war, Coeur d'Alene men fired their bows or fought with spears.

-Here is a website with American Indian weapon pictures and information.
+Here is a website with Native weapon pictures and information.

 What other Native Americans did the Coeur d'Alene tribe interact with?

 The Coeur d'Alenes were allies and trading partners of other Interior Salish tribes such as the